Multistate Employer: Federal

 - Multistate employers may consider maintaining an employee handbook that includes all nonstate-specific policies and procedures and refers the employee to a corresponding, state-specific policy or procedure manual.
 See Employee Handbooks and Work Rules.

 - State labor departments and civil rights agencies are increasingly taking measures to make sure employees are informed of their rights.
 Those requirements are frequently updated, and multistate employers should be aware of, and comply with, any updates.
-See Employee Notifications and Posting.
+See Employee Notifications and Postings.

 - Many states have their own minimum wage and overtime laws that may provide higher wages or more protective wage and hour policies than federal law.
 The wide variety in wage and hour practices across states and localities demonstrates that multistate employers cannot take a one-size-fits-all approach.
 See Wage and Hour Policies and Practices.